 top of page

-GWCIA 30 is excited to offer a wide variety of committees including International Bodies, Regional Bodies, Historical/Specialized Committees, and Crisis Committees.
+GWCIA 31 is excited to offer a wide variety of committees including International Bodies, Regional Bodies, Historical/Specialized Committees, and Crisis Committees.
 We are excited to have a wide range of topics including real UN bodies and fantasty committees so that every kid can have an amazing CIA experience.
 Some committees are specifically marked for novice delegates, and we kindly ask that these committees be assigned within a delegation to delegates who have little or no Model UN experience.
 These committees will have a more "teaching" approach and a slower committee pace in order to help delegates learn while doing.
+Additionally, some committee are marketed advanced.
+These are curated for delegates with extensive Model UN experience.
 Advisors are welcome to place delegates with little to no MUN experience in non-novice committees, however we kindly ask that novice committees are reserved for novice delegates in order to foster a stress free learning experience for new delegates!

 International Bodies